JulianSchmid/etherparse/README.md

 * Neighbor Discovery for IP version 6 (IPv6) [RFC 4861](https://datatracker.ietf.org/doc/html/rfc4861)

 ## License
-Licensed under the BSD 3-Clause license.
-Please see the LICENSE file for more information.
+Licensed under either of Apache License, Version 2.0 or MIT license at your option.
+The corresponding license texts can be found in the LICENSE-APACHE file and the LICENSE-MIT file.

 ### Contribution
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.